ThomasBuchinger/syncthing-operator/README.md

 # Features
-**Persistent configuration**: Manual configuration
+**Respect existing configuration**: The operator only manages what it is told to.
+Device/folder unknown?
+Leave it alone.
+Configuration setting not supported by the operator?
+Use the WebUI.
+Config persists through restarts, thanks to it's own persistent volume

-We respect manual configurations.
-The configuration directory is stored on a persistent volume and the operator only configures what it is told to using the REST API.
+**Multiple data volumes**: Want to store your pictures on a different device than the rest?
+You can mount volumes from different sources to the same syncthing instance

-**Multiple data voumes**: Want to store your pictures on a different device than the rest?
+**Bring your own syncthing**: Already got syncthing running?
+Just configure the API endpoint and manage the existing instance through the operator

 # Usage
 ## Installation